blu3ser/LuaTutorials/MailBox/readme.md

 ---
 ## 1. Creating the `Mail` Class

 The first step is to define the `Mail` class.
 This class represents each email, with fields for the date, sender, recipient, subject, message content, and priority.
-Having a class in lua let you create new Mail object easily and use the methods.
+Having a class in lua let you create new Mail object easily and use the methods to handle all the actions related with the `Mail` class.

 ### Lua Code for the `Mail` Class